bigmlcom/python/docs/index.rst

 The corresponding SSL REST calls will be directed to your private domain henceforth.

-You can also set up your connection to use a particular predict-server only for predictions.
+You can also set up your connection to use a particular PredictServer only for predictions.
 In order to do so, you'll need to specify a ``Domain`` object, where you can set up the general domain name as well as the particular prediction domain name.